Table of contents

 - Runs on top of your infrastructure and scales per request.

 AWS Amplify Framework

-The Amplify Framework is a solution designed for creating cloud-enabled mobile and web apps, comprising of interactive CLI toolchain, libraries, and UI components.
+The Amplify Framework is a solution designed for creating cloud-enabled mobile and web apps comprising interactive CLI toolchains, libraries, and UI components.

-This framework focused on front-end and mobile developers who create Serverless cloud-based applications.
+This framework focuses on front-end and mobile developers who create Serverless cloud-based applications.
 It delivers a declarative interface alongside easy CLI management for most operation types in building your app.
-As this is the AWS framework it integrates well with all AWS cloud services.
+As this is the AWS framework, it integrates well with all AWS cloud services.

 Pros of AWS Amplify

-- Supperts GraphQL - an open-source data query and manipulation language for APIs,
+- Supports GraphQL – an open-source data query and manipulation language for APIs.

-The Claudia.js framework provides developers a relaxed approach to deploy Node.js-based projects to API gateway and AWS Lambda.
+The Claudia.js framework provides developers a relaxed approach to deploying Node.js-based projects to API gateway and AWS Lambda.

 Pros of Claudia.js